Here’s my bingo card for Middle Grade Carousel’s Reading Bingo challenge.

 - Each square needs to be filled with a unique book.
 You cannot use the same title more than once, even if it fits multiple themes.
 Choose wisely!

-- You should only be filling in your Bingo board with books you’ve read during June.
+- You should only be filling in your Bingo board with books you’ve read during this month.

 Here are my results… (The * means that’s the book that got me my Bingo!)

 Basketball (or Something Like It) // by Nora Raleigh Baskin

 Honestly, I found this book a tad confusing.
 It’s told through four different POVs, and I was forever getting them mixed up.
 Which kid is this again??
 By the end, I think I had it figured out.

 The one thing that did bother me was the foul language.
 I don’t mind it if it’s for a reason.
 (The Great Gilly Hopkins?
 Yes.
 I would even argue that it worked in Front Desk.)
 But you don’t normally see this in a middle-grade novel.
 So, it felt out of place.
 And again, there really was no real reason to include it.
 [2.5 stars]

 El Deafo // by Cece Bell

 I loved this story! 🙂 I’m not always crazy about graphic novels since I usually want more words.
 But I thought this whole book worked beautifully as is.

 I loved that Cece Bell told her story with rabbits as the characters.
 I loved learning about the subject matter.
 I loved Rabbit-Cece.
 I loved how she took the challenge handed her and didn’t let it stop her.

 I loved this book!
 (Can you tell?)
 [5 stars]